 The Puuc Route, or Ruta Puuc, is an interesting and obligatory trip when you come to Yucatán.
 Just 80 km. south of Mérida, this is a do-able day trip.
 On this route there are Mayan sites (Uxmal, Kabah, Sayil, X-Lapak, Labna), the caves of Loltún, haciendas (must-see frozen in time Yaxcopoil museum (75 pesos), Ochil restaurant/museum, Temozon boutique hotel/restaurant), cenotes, Mayan villages, and larger Mayan city/towns (Ticul, Oxkutzcab).

-To do this route, you can either rent a car and follow our map, take a tour with a travel agency, or take a bus: departing Mérida at 8 am and returning at 4 pm, for 159 pesos only on Friday, Saturday and Sunday from ADO station on Calle 69 between 68 and 70.
+To do this route, you can either rent a car and follow our map, take a tour with a travel agency, or take a bus: departing Mérida at 8 am and returning at 4 pm, for 178 pesos only on Sunday from the TAME station on Calle 69 between 68 and 70.
 Call 924 0830 ext.
 2909 for info.

 To begin the trip, follow the signs south to Uxmal.
 At Muna, turn left and follow the signs to Loltún.
 If you start in Loltún, you can do a guided tour of the caves in the morning.
 Tours are the only way you can get into the caves and they start at 9:30 am, 11:00 am, 12:00 noon, 2:00 pm, 3:00 pm and 4:00 pm.
 Entrance: Foreigners 108 pesos, Mexican nationals 80 pesos.